-Issuing a student a lower grade because of their race.

-Terminating or refusing to promote an employee because they are age 40 or over.

-Refusing to promote a female or allow access to educational programs because she is pregnant.

-Denying an individual training opportunities because they are disabled.

-Demoting an employee because he/she filed a discrimination complaint against their employer. (form of retaliation)
+- -Issuing a student a lower grade because of their race - -Refusing to refer to a transgender student by their preferred pronoun. - -Refusing to promote a female or allow access to educational programs because she is pregnant. - -Denying an individual training opportunities because they are disabled. - -Demoting an employee because he/she filed a discrimination complaint against their employer. (form of retaliation)